BhavanaG-Hegde/Customer_Churn_Prediction/README.md

 4. Acknowledgements

 Introduction:
 This project uses a dataset that includes customer data from a telecom company, such as account balance, age, and activity status, to predict whether a customer will leave the company (churn).
-The project implements different machine learning models, including Random Forest and Logistic Regression to make accurate predictions.
+The project implements different machine learning models, including Logistic Regression, Random Forest and Extreme Gradient Boosting to make accurate predictions.

 Key features of the project:
 - Data preprocessing and feature engineering